-The quotes below are from thinkers across diverse fields who were atheists before transitioning to a Christian worldview.
-The purpose here is to facilitate discussion between those holding to Christian and atheist worldviews, and growth in personal knowledge of the atheist-Christian debate.
-A follow up post will include thinkers who were formerly Christians before conversion to a secular worldview.
+The quotes below come from thinkers and commentators who were atheists before accepting a Christian worldview.
+The purpose of these quotes is to facilitate discussion between those holding to Christian and atheist worldviews.
+The quotes certainly make reference to points being discussed and contested in the atheist-Christian debate.
+A follow up post will include thinkers who were formerly Christians before converting to a secular worldview.

-Jim Wallace, former cold-case homicide detective, assistant professor of apologetics (Biola University), once vocal atheist:
+James Warner Wallace (b.
+1961), former cold-case homicide detective, assistant professor of apologetics at Biola University and once vocal atheist: